velartrill/velartrill.github.io/orig/conspirators.md

 He pats my cheek.
 "Alright.
 That's okay.
 Anything I can do in the meantime?"

 "I—" I swallow hard, try to find the right words for a moment before I give up and scoot closer.
-He wraps his arms around me and hugs me tightly, and hesitantly, I let my head rest against his shoulder.
+He wraps his arms around me and hugs me tightly, and hesitantly, I let my head rest against his shoulder again.

 "Nobody's treated you like this in a while, have they, Rei?"